William Ewart Gladstone

 In 1868, Gladstone became prime minister for the first time.
-Many reforms were passed during his first ministry, including the disestablishment of the Church of Ireland and the introduction of secret voting.
+His ministry passed many reforms, including the disestablishment of the Church of Ireland and the introduction of secret voting.
 After electoral defeat in 1874, Gladstone resigned as leader of the Liberal Party.
-From 1876 he began a comeback based on opposition to the Ottoman Empire's reaction to the Bulgarian April Uprising.
-His Midlothian Campaign of 1879–1880 was an early example of many modern political campaigning techniques.
-After the 1880 general election, Gladstone formed his second ministry (1880–1885), which saw the passage of the Third Reform Act as well as crises in Egypt (culminating in the Fall of Khartoum) and Ireland, where his government passed repressive measures but also improved the legal rights of Irish tenant farmers.
+From 1876 he began a comeback based on moral opposition to the Ottoman Empire's massacres of Bulgarians.
+Gladstone's Midlothian speaking campaign of 1879–1880 is considered the first modern political campaign in Britain, and his popularity among the working class earned him the sobriquet "The People's William".
+After the 1880 general election, Gladstone returned as party leader and formed his second ministry (1880–1885), which saw the passage of the Third Reform Act as well as crises in Ireland — where his government passed repressive measures but also improved the legal rights of tenant farmers — and Egypt, where public outrage at the death of General Gordon in the Siege of Khartoum forced him to resign.

-Back in office in early 1886, Gladstone proposed home rule for Ireland but was defeated in the House of Commons.
-The resulting split in the Liberal Party helped keep them out of office – with one short break – for 20 years.
-Gladstone formed his last government in 1892, at the age of 82.
-The Government of Ireland Bill 1893 passed through the Commons but was defeated in the House of Lords in 1893, after which Irish Home Rule became a lesser part of his party's agenda.
-Gladstone left office in March 1894, aged 84, as both the oldest person to serve as prime minister and the only prime minister to have served four non-consecutive terms.
-He left Parliament in 1895 and died three years later.
+Gladstone's brief 1886 premiership was dominated by his proposal of home rule for Ireland that was defeated in the House of Commons and caused Liberal Unionists to break from his party.
+This helped keep the Liberals out of office for 20 years, barring the minority cabinet Gladstone formed in 1892.
+This time, the Government of Ireland Bill 1893 passed through the Commons but was defeated by a wide margin in the House of Lords.
+Gladstone resigned in March 1894, aged 84, as the oldest ever prime minister.
+His successor, Lord Rosebery, was defeated in a landslide in the subsequent year's election.
+Gladstone left Parliament in 1895 and died three years later.

-Gladstone was known affectionately by his supporters as "The People's William" or the "G.O.M." ("Grand Old Man", or, to political rivals "God's Only Mistake").
+A powerful orator, Gladstone was called by some the "G.O.M." (to his supporters, the "Grand Old Man"; to his rivals, "God's Only Mistake").
 Historians often rank Gladstone as one of the greatest prime ministers in British history.
+His devoutness, charitable work (particularly with fallen women) and nonfiction texts on subjects ranging from the Oxford Movement to classical civilisation have also attracted attention.